TheTrollGodJr/TaskScheduler/ReadMe.md

 - [ ] add requirement for admin access to run -- might interfer with autostart
 - [ ] Handle tasks that repeat at the end of a month when the specified day doesn't exist for the current month
 - [ ] When the backend is running, add it to the system tray.
 Prompt the frontend when the it is clicked on in the system tray.

-## Frontend Edit View ToDo
-- implement actual edit functionality
-    - do this by creating a new menu screen asking for the new value
-    - check if the value is valid by abstracting the checks in CreateTask to single functions
-        - this will mean modifying CreateTask as well
+- [ ] Add a catch system if the task command fails, add a way to notify the user and add to the log